$C^{1,1}$-rectifiability and Heintze-Karcher inequality on $\mathbf{S}^{n+1}$: The Heintze-Karcher inequality on sphere

-With the $C^{1,1}$-rectifiability in force, we are going to derive the definitions of the principle curvature, viscosity mean curvature and boundary in the spirit of Delgadino-Maggi, thus extends \cite[Lemma 7 ]{DM19} from Euclidean space to $\mfS^{n+1}$.
-In this section, we continue to use the notations in \cref{defn-Gamma_s^t}, \eqref{defn-Omegas} and in the proof of \cref{Thm-C11Rec}. \begin{proposition} If $\Om\subset\mfS^{n+1}$ is Borel set, then there holds \begin{enumerate} \item $N$ is tangentially differentiable along $\Gamma_s^t$ at $\mcH^n$-a.e. $y\in\Gamma_s^t$, with
+With the $C^{1,1}$-rectifiability in force, we are going to derive the definitions of the principal curvature, viscosity mean curvature and boundary in the spirit of Delgadino-Maggi, thus extends \cite[Lemma 7 ]{DM19} from Euclidean space to $\mfS^{n+1}$.
+In this section, we continue to use the notations in \cref{defn-Gamma_s^t}, \eqref{defn-Omegas} and in the proof of \cref{Thm-C11Rec}. \begin{proposition} For any nonempty open set $\Om\subset\mfS^{n+1}$, there holds \begin{enumerate} \item $N$ is tangentially differentiable along $\Gamma_s^t$ at $\mcH^n$-a.e. $y\in\Gamma_s^t$, with